AmirrezaRamesh/github-tutorial/README.md

 git checkout <branch-name> #switch from one branch to another

-git checkout mechanic #here we switch from main branch to mechanic branch. now the files of mechanic branch is accessible

 git branch #list branches that we have locally siwtched to, meaning at first it lists only main branch but after checkout commands, it shows other branches too

 git checkout -- file.name # go back to last commit of the modified file. it could be a python code or even a stl mesh file